HaydenFaulkner/Tennis/README.md

 <p align="center">There is one commentary style caption for each of the 746 points, as well as another 10817 captions not aligned to any imagery.
 Some examples are:</p>
 <p align="center"><img src="img/tennis_cap_examps.svg"></p>

 <p align="center">Both groups of captions are utilised to generate a word embedding for the 250 unique words in the vocabulary.
 The embedding is generated with <a href="train_embeddings.py"><code>train_embeddings.py</code></a> utilising a <a href="https://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf">SkipGram model</a>.
-Below the 100 dimensional word embedding is visualised post t-SNE.</p>
+Below the 100 dimensional word embedding is visualised post t-SNE.
+The full embeddings can be found in <a href="data/embeddings-ex.txt"><code>data/embeddings-ex.txt</code></a>.</p>
 <p align="center"><img src="img/tennis_embeddings.svg"></p>